(Updated October 2023)

 *IMPORTANT: DO NOT SEND OFFICIAL PAPER COPIES OF YOUR TRANSCRIPTS TO RES DURING THE APPLICATION PROCESS*

-RES will make provisional admission decisions based on your complete online application file, uploaded electronic (.PDF) Transcript files and other uploaded documents.
+RES will make provisional admission decisions based on your complete online application file.

 We require three (3) letters of recommendation from academic sources.
 If one or more of your referees knows you in a professional context, this is also acceptable as long as they are able to speak to your ability in your proposed research areas.
 Reference letters are submitted directly by the referee to the online application system.

-It is therefore VERY important that applicants complete and submit their applications online with enough time for your referees to be contacted, be able to comfortably write their letters of recommendation and for us to receive all documents before the RES admissions deadline of February 1, 2017.
+It is therefore VERY important that applicants complete and submit their application online with enough time for the referees to be contacted and to be able to comfortably write their letter of recommendation to upload before the reference letter deadline.

 We recommend submitting your complete online application at least one week before the application close deadline.